danidiaz/really-small-backpack-example/lesson3-signature-merging/README.md

 Signatures behave quite differently from modules in this respect.
-As long as the signatures don't have mutually incompatible definitions (say, functions with the same name but incompatible types) the singatures are simply *merged*.
+As long as the signatures don't have mutually incompatible definitions (say, functions with the same name but incompatible types) the signatures are simply *merged*.

 The code in this chapter provide an example of this.
 We have two "libraries with holes" [foo](lib-foo) and [bar](lib-bar).
 Both of them—independently—